BohdanZasymovych/discrete_lab2/README.md

 ### Generating key pair
 The functions described above are used to generate a key pair.
-Firstly two primes p and q is generated.\
+Firstly, two primes p and q are generated.\
 Then the modulus is calculated as their product.\
 Then, encryption and decryption exponents are generated.\
 Public key consists of e and n, private key consists of d and n